-GENERAL AND ADMINISTRATIVE EXPENSES: General and administrative expenses decreased by 5% in 2017 compared to 2016 largely due to lower incentive compensation expense.
-As a percentage of revenues, general and administrative expenses was 10% for 2017 and 2016.
-Included in general and administrative expenses during 2016 are non-recurring insurance recoveries of \$823 related to a fire at one of our international locations.
-Excluding the insurance proceeds in 2016, general and administrative expenses declined in 2017 from 2016 by 10%.
+GENERAL AND ADMINISTRATIVE EXPENSES: General and administrative expenses increased by 3% in 2017 compared to 2016 largely due to increased incentive compensation expense.
+As a percentage of revenues, general and administrative expenses increased to 10% for 2017 from 9% in 2016.

-ENGINEERING AND DEVELOPMENT EXPENSES: Engineering and development expenses increased by 5% in 2017 compared to 2016.
+ENGINEERING AND DEVELOPMENT EXPENSES: Engineering and development expenses increased by 7% in 2017 compared to 2016.
 The increase is primarily due to the continued ramp up of development projects to meet the future needs of target markets, particularly at our European locations as well as supporting growing customer application development.
-As a percentage of revenues, engineering and development expenses were 7% for 2017 and 6% for 2016.
+As a percentage of revenues, engineering and development expenses were 7% for 2017 and 6% for 2016

-BUSINESS DEVELOPMENT COSTS: The Company incurred \$218 of business development costs during 2016 related to the acquisition of Heidrive GmbH on January 12, 2016.
+BUSINESS DEVELOPMENT COSTS: The Company incurred \$341 of business development costs during 2016 related to the acquisition of Heidrive GmbH on January 12, 2016.